Opinion: Holly tried – but This Morning is anything but a functional family

 What a masterful performance this was: smart and heartfelt, even if scripted.
 Revenge dress.
 Revenge hair

-Taking odds on what Holly Willoughby was going to say – or not – about Philip Schofield had become close to a national pastime, like waiting for Winston Churchill to update us on the war effort.
+Taking odds on what Holly Willoughby was going to say – or not – about Phillip Schofield had become close to a national pastime, like waiting for Winston Churchill to update us on the war effort.
 But this particular Monday morning she took the bull by the horns and hung on to her rodeo crown.

 As the strings of This Morning’s chirpy theme tune faded to “determinedly upbeat”, Willoughby, flanked by the cheerful Bristolian stand-in Josie Gibson, took a beat before getting down to brass tacks: the resignation of her former co-presenter from ITV after he admitted to lying about an affair with a younger male colleague.